Chart Color Schemes

 Health performance in Batemans Bay is a key challenge with a range of health conditions having marked impacts on both younger and older age cohorts

-The most prevalent medical conditions are arthritis (12.5%) and mental health issues (9.8%), while 58.1% report no medical ailments, slightly lower than the Rest of NSW's 59.6%.
-Residents aged 65 and over comprise 29.7%, or about 2,588 people, which is less than the Rest of NSW's 31.7%.
-Despite this, health outcomes among seniors are challenging but better than those for the general population in terms of metrics.
+The most prevalent medical conditions are arthritis (12.5%) and mental health issues (9.8%), while 58.1% report no medical ailments, slightly lower than Rest of NSW's 59.6%.
+The area has a higher proportion of residents aged 65 and over at 29.7%, equating to approximately 2,588 people, compared to the Rest of NSW average of 31.7%.
+Despite this, health outcomes among seniors in Batemans Bay are generally better than those of the general population.

 Frequently Asked Questions - Health